How an Oil Pressure Gauge Works

-The pressure of the oil depends on the viscosity of the oil, which is highest when the car has cooled down or turned off or when the speed is really high and has heated up to an extreme (heated oil has lower viscosity).
+The pressure of the oil depends on the viscosity of the oil, which is highest when the car is cool.
 Oil pressure readings of a car are at normal when it is turned on and left to idle for a while.

 Checking Your Oil Pressure Gauge

 Checking your oil pressure gauge is a relatively simple task.
 The oil pressure gauge is located next to all the other gauges in front of you if you are the driver and will likely have an oil sign next to it.
 The first thing you have to do is establish baseline values of a properly functioning engine; this will determine the existing conditions of pressure within the car oil lubrication system.
 Recommended values are between 20 and 60, the gauge will have readings from 0 to 100.